alicevision/AliceVision/INSTALL.md

 Building the project using vcpkg (recommended on Windows)
 --------------------------------
-[Vcpkg](https://github.com/alicevision/vcpkg) is a package manager that helps in acquiring, building, and managing C/C++ libraries.
+[vcpkg](https://github.com/alicevision/vcpkg) is a package manager that helps in acquiring, building, and managing C/C++ libraries.
-AliceVision's required dependencies can be built with it.
-Vcpkg evolved from being a Windows-only project to becoming cross-platform.
+AliceVision's required dependencies can be built with it. vcpkg evolved from being a Windows-only project to becoming cross-platform.
 In the scope of AliceVision, vcpkg has only been tested on Windows.

 1. Install vcpkg

 See the reference [installation guide](https://github.com/alicevision/vcpkg/blob/alicevision_master/README.md#quick-start-windows) to setup vcpkg.
-We recommend to use our vcpkg fork, where dependencies have been validated by the AliceVision development team and where some ports may have some custom changes.
+We recommend to use our vcpkg fork, where dependencies have been validated by the AliceVision development team and where some ports may have custom changes.
 ```bash
 git clone https://github.com/alicevision/vcpkg --branch alicevision_master
 cd vcpkg